maciejg-git/vue-icons/README.md

 })
 ```

-you can also import icons locally in components
+you can also import icons locally in components.

 ```js
 // component.vue